cfe-lab/MiCall/docs/design/fastq_g2p.md

+---
-# Design of the FASTQ Geno2Pheno Step #
+title: Design of the FASTQ Geno2Pheno Step
+subtitle:
+---

 ## Using Gotoh mapping ##
 Until version 7.6, this was the sam_g2p step, because we first mapped the reads with bowtie2, then applied the G2P algorithm to bowtie2's SAM output.
 Some of